joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-27-physics-covariant-derivative.md

 ---
 layout: post
-published: false
+published: true
 title: Covariant derivative
 date: 2025/12/27
 subtitle: Where does it come form, how do we find it?
-tags:
+tags: general-relativity differential-geometry
 ---

->**Question**: How does the directional derivative generalize when the basis vectors can vary?
+>**Question**: How does the directional derivative generalize when basis vectors can vary?

 <!--more-->